esyede/rakit/packages/docs/data/localization.md

 ];
 ```

-Next, you should create the same `marketing.php` file in the `application/language/id/` directory.
-That file will look like this:
+The same file in `application/language/id/`:

 ```php
 return [